Preuce/OptiTenseurs/README.md

 * SolverTS, sorts every edges by weights^2/contraction_cost, and contracts the edge with the best ratio at each step
 * SolverMTS, uses TS's order as reference, and shakes it to try and improve it
 * SolverNTS, same as TS but defines the order to follow at the beggining and never updates it
-* SolverSideI, contracts a TT from a side
-* SolverSideL, same as SideI, but limits how many central edges can merge in a row, using a user-set parameters DELTA.
+* SolverSide, contracts a TT from a side, but limits how many central edges can merge in a row, using a user-set parameters DELTA.
 * SolverSplit, greedy algorithm iterating on every split of 2 sets of nodes
 * SolverVSplit, heuristic that splits the TT in pieces of max size DELTA, then solves them using any greedy algorithm
 * SolverSimpleG, greedy algorithms iterating on every edges
+* SolverEdgeSplit, heuristic that splits the TT in 2 convex shapes

 # Instances
 Instances are text files located in the 'instances' directory.
 They can be read by the programs in order to be solved.